 De-cluttering is the first step to organizing any room, but it’s of paramount importance in a kids room.
 A cluttered room is akin to a cluttered mind and therefore lifestyle.
 Keep a lookout for double-duty furniture like a bed with built-in storage for the endless supply of toys.
 Sprinkling the room with colourful carton boxes, chests, trunks and shelves will encourage your children to put things away.

 The more you make a space that is personal and intimate to your child, the more he will cherish it.
 Imagine what would excite your child.
-A ladder for the restless tot, a tent for the silent reader.
-Maybe a swing?
-Or even a chalkboard easel.
+A ladder for the restless tot, a tent for the silent reader, a swing for the eager beaver or a chalkboard easel for the wide-eyed learner?
 You need not clutter the room with one too many accent items to induce personality.
 One single key piece that resonates with your kid can take the room from drab to fab.

 Never underestimate the importance of light while you decorate a kid’s room.
 Poor lighting – too warm or too cold/white – can cause anxiety.
 While you should make use of the sunlight as much as possible during the day, lighting should be mellow at other times to stimulate rest.
 While fairy lights make for a warm and inviting ambience, task lighting beside the bed can encourage reading.